Lesson Planning

 Guiding Questions

-As with every subject in a Charlotte Mason education, helping the child see that which is worth observing is an integral part of the process.
-Just as you help your student to truly see something on a nature walk, during picture study, or even during reading lessons, asking the same types of questions during a math lesson is invaluable to problem solving, with the goal of getting the student to talk as much as possible.
+As with every subject in a Charlotte Mason education, helping the child see what is worth observing is an integral part of the process.
+Just as you help your student to truly see something on a nature walk, during picture study, or even during reading lessons, asking the same types of questions during a math lesson is invaluable to problem-solving, to get the student to talk as much as possible.
 Questions such as these, which lead to rich conversations, can assist the student in the art of noticing, thinking, wondering, and truly making their math education their own.

 • “What do you notice about these problems?”